TeleportXYZ/TRIP-Guides/litepaper.md

 3. **The TRIP Marketplace** consists of a set of blockchain smart contracts that offer coordination and consensus services to the rideshare network.
 These smart contracts are governed by a Decentralized Autonomous Organization (DAO) of TRIP Reward holders and help the network remain neutral and fair without having to rely on centralized authority.
 4. **Balancers** are network participants that help the TRIP Marketplace overcome supply/demand imbalances by inviting additional drivers and riders.
 5. **Verifiers** are entities who inspect driver licenses, perform car inspections, conduct background checks and verify phone numbers.
-6. **Compliance Auditors** are entities that are capable of confirming the legal and operational readiness of both Verifiers and Operators.
+6. **Auditors** are entities that are capable of confirming the legal and operational readiness of both Verifiers and Operators.

 Once verified, any entity that is capable and legally permitted of performing a role can fulfill that role within the system.